 Link: Getting your NCCP#

 Please note: Space in all these courses is limited.
-If the courses at your preferred location are filled up before you register, then you will have to travel further to get certified.
+If the courses at your preferred location are filled up before you register, then you will have to travel further, or take the course on-line, to get certified.

 Respect in Sport for Activity Leaders (RiS) is a 3-hour e-learning course taken on-line.
 It is designed as a tool to assist participants in identifying and dealing with abuse, neglect, harassment and bullying in sport.
 While, RiS is mandatory for all coaches and managers, certification is portable between different sports, such that if you coach soccer, hockey and basketball you only have to take the course one time.
 Certification is valid for 5 years.
 Click here for details- Respect in Sport.
 Please pay particular attention to the Registration Instructions.

-Making Head Way – Beginning in 2017, all coaches are required to complete the Making Head Way e-learning module.
+Making Head Way – All coaches are required to complete the Making Head Way e-learning module.
 This course is designed to provide you with the knowledge and skills required to ensure the safety of your players when they suffer a possible concussion.
 This on-line course is currently offered for FREE on the NCCP – Coach Canada website.
-Coaches should take the course soon before the price goes up.
+Coaches and managers should take the course soon before the price goes up.